 - Person convicted of sexually violent crimes.
 These require lifetime registration.

 Call me if you have any questions regarding the Connecticut sex offender registration.
 I will do everything possible to help you avoid a conviction for sexual assault and therefore avoid registration requirements.

-It’s important to know that many criminal charges have a fair chance of resulting in a not-guilty verdict or being dismissed altogether.
+It's important to know that many criminal charges have a fair chance of resulting in a not-guilty verdict or being dismissed altogether.
 Many sexual assault cases that look bad on the surface play out much differently in the courtroom.
-As a skilled and experienced Connecticut criminal defense lawyer, it is my duty to expose all the problems in the prosecution’s case against you.
+As a skilled and experienced Connecticut sexual assault defense lawyer, it is my duty to expose all the problems in the prosecution's case against you.